Filmmaking, the Hard Way Filmmaker Spotlight

 What will I need if my film is selected?

-A 16x9 (1920x1080) textless (no title, no tagline, no laurels, no nuthin’) horizontal key art image for the film, a 9x16 (1080x1920) textless vertical key art image, a list of the key filmmakers, and a 1-2 sentence logline for the film.
-I will request these elements via email if I’d like to move forward with programming your film.
+A 16x9 textless (no title, no tagline, no laurels, no nuthin’) horizontal key art image for the film, a 9x16 textless vertical key art image, a list of the key filmmakers, a 1-2 sentence logline for the film, and a 1080p+ MP4 of your preferred video component (trailer/excerpt/film).
+An optional filmmaker statement is also welcome, however long you’d like that to be.
+I will request these elements in more detail via email if I’d like to move forward with programming your film.

 Ones that I want to relentlessly annoy all my film nerd friends about watching.
-I spent most of 2023 telling everyone I met that Jim Hosking’s The Greasy Strangler was potentially the single greatest artistic achievement in human history after discovering that film far too belatedly.
 I once sat and made a list of ten things I value in a film, maybe that’s also helpful - you can read that @ https://nyehentertainment.com/what-i-value-in-a-movie/

 Filmmaking, the Hard Way Filmmaker Spotlight Laurels